vaibhavhariaramani/News-App/README.md

 # Resources

-To learn more about these Resources you can Refer to some of these articles written by Me:-
+To learn more about these Resources you can Refer to some of these articles over here written by Me:-

 https://sites.google.com/view/geeky-traveller/computer-vision/facial-landmarks-detection